 I wanted to share my own interpretation of clean eating because I’ve been successful at maintaining a constant, ideal weight for quite a few years.
-I’ve also enjoyed tremendous health benefits: I feel more energetic and stronger now than I did in my twenties.
+I’ve also enjoyed tremendous health benefits: I feel more energetic and stronger now than I did in my twenties (25 years ago!).
 While consistent exercise plays a big part in my energy levels, I attribute much of my youthful body and mind to clean eating.

 Cleaning Eating: My Interpretation

-I follow the clean eating lifestyle loosely and am not rigid about any particular rule.
-I find that this approach suits me because I’ve chosen to avoid processed foods, fat, sugar, and sodium, and eat small, frequent meals that almost always include protein.
-I don’t do it because any food is bad or because I would be bad if I indulged.
+I find that taking a relaxed approach to clean eating suits me because I’ve chosen to avoid refined, prepared foods, fat, sugar, and sodium, and I eat small, frequent meals that almost always include lean protein.

 Some people conclude that the word “clean” implies that other foods are “dirty,” but that’s not how I see it.
 I don’t eat clean because it keeps my insides nice and pure.
-Clean eating does not mean only raw or organic foods – not in my world anyway.
-Incidentally, I don’t “scrub” my food, either.
+Clean eating does not mean only raw or organic foods in my world.
+Incidentally, I don’t “scrub” my food, either (ha!).

 Prep for Success

-As I talk about in my posts on clean eating basics, breakfasts, lunches, and dinners, I gather all my food in the morning to take with me.
-This is food I’ve already cooked and stored in individual-sized servings in the freezer.
+As I talk about in my posts on clean eating basics, breakfasts, lunches, and dinners, I gather all my food in the morning to take with me to work.
+This is food I’ve already cooked and stored in individual-sized servings in the freezer, or it’s “processed” in its most natural state (such as Greek yogurt or almonds).
 Despite how this might sound, it is not difficult or stressful.
-It beats running around trying to find something healthy on the run.
+It beats running around trying to find something healthy on the run!

 With clean eating, you watch your portions, but eating a healthy snack every few hours makes it natural to eat smaller portions.
-You’re including a bit of lean protein at each meal (or “snack,” whatever you’d like to call it) and complex carbs at eat meal, which provides long-lasting energy.
-You’re also avoiding blood sugar lows that cause you to gorge on whatever you can find.
+You’re including a bit of lean protein and complex carbs at eat meal or snack, which provides long-lasting energy.
+You’re also avoiding blood sugar lows that cause you to gorge on whatever you can find!

 So What Do You Eat, Anyway?

 A note about timing: When you eat three large meals a day, you’re prone to low blood sugar crashes in between, which can drive you to gorge on whatever high-calorie junk you can find.
-However, when you eat small, frequent meals that each includes a bit of protein, your blood sugar is more regulated and you have more sustaining energy.
-By the way, I’m not talking about eating according to a stopwatch here.
+Having a snack under 200 calories and which includes a bit of protein keeps your blood sugar is more regulated and a more consistent energy level.
+(Though ‘m not talking about eating according to a stopwatch here!)